boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 .. figure:: img/syncdialog.png

-Click :guilabel:`OK` and the data will be incorporated to the repository, and a new commit with the chosen message will be created in the selected branch.
+Click :guilabel:`OK`.
+The data will be incorporated to the repository, and a new commit with the chosen message will be created in the selected branch.

-All new changes in the selected repository branch, that were not yet in the local layer, they will be downloaded and merged with the local ones.
+All new changes in the selected repository branch, which were not yet in the local layer, will be downloaded and merged with the local ones.

 If you want to confirm that the change has been applied to the repository, you can open the :guilabel:`GeoGig Navigator`, select the repository and, in the